Triple Chocolate Cake!

 Triple chocolate cake!

 Welcome triple chocolate cake!
 It’s not midway through the year, and I thought it was about time to post a showstopper.
-I’ve made a few ‘insane’ bakes this year so far such as my millionaires cookie bars and my Lindt chocolate cheesecake, but nothing like this.
+I’ve made a few ‘insane’ bakes this year so far such as my millionaires cookie bars and my Lindt chocolate cheesecake, but nothing as unapologetically chocolattey as this.

-This is a beauty that I have made at home a few times, but as I started posting very similar cakes quite close to each other, I wanted to hold off a bit to post this one.
-I then swapped this up a bit, and ended up with something GLORIOUS.
+This is a beauty I’ve made at home a few times before.
+However, as I was posting similar layer cakes quite close together, I wanted to hold off and give this one its moment.
+When I finally revisited it and tweaked the design slightly, it turned into something genuinely glorious.

 Combination of recipes